AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_ant.md

 :align: center
 ```

-### Configure the linear slider
+### Configure the Linear Slider

-In the *Linear Slider* tab, set the *Antenna Offset*, which adds the lengths of the DUT and reference antenna with respect to the mounting fixtures.
-The linear slider *Speed Preset* and *Slider Position* can be controlled from this tab.
-To move the slider, enter the target position and click on *Move to Position*.
-The *Slider Position* will display the current position of the slider, while the *Current Spacing* will display the current antenna separation, which takes into account the slider position and antenna offset.
-Options to *Home*, *Scan*, and *Stop* the slider are available.
+Use the *Linear Slider* tab to control antenna spacing and movement along the rail.

+To configure and operate the slider:
+* Set the *Antenna Offset* in centimeters, which accounts for the physical length of both the DUT and reference antennas relative to the mounting fixtures.
+* Choose a *Speed Preset* for how fast the slider moves.
+* Enter a target *Slider Position* and click *Move to Position* to move the antenna.
+* Use the *Home*, *Scan*, or *Stop* buttons to control motion directly.

+Live displays include:
+* *Slider Position* – the real-time position of the slider, given in centimeters.
+* *Current Spacing* – the calculated antenna separation, factoring in the slider position and antenna offset, given in meters.

 ```{image} ./assets/Ant/slider_conf.png
 :alt: Linear Slider Configuration